From BR Bullpen

 In spite of back-to-back solid seasons as a bullpen artist, Pérez had some trouble finding a team for 2014, finally landing a job with the Arizona Diamondbacks on March 10th.
 He had been looking for a multi-year deal, but the best he could do was a two-year contract for $4.25 million total, a far cry from the huge contract he had signed back in 2009 when he was one of the top left-handed starters in the game; his value as a generic middle reliever in his mid 30's was a lot less.
 He pitched 68 times for Arizona, all in relief, with a record of 3-4, 2.91, with 76 strikeouts in 58 2/3 innings.

 On August 8, 2015, the Diamondbacks traded Oliver to the Houston Astros for minor league pitcher Junior Garcia.
 Pérez had a 19-game scoreless streak going on at the time, third longest in Diamondbacks history, and was 2-1, 3.10 in 48 games.
+Things did not go as well with Houston, however, as he was 0-3, 6.75 in 22 games.
+The problems continued in the postseason when he gave up a run on two hits and a walk in a third of an inning in the ALDS against the Kansas City Royals.
+He became a free agent after the season and signed a two-year contract with the Washington Nationals for $7 million.

 Primary Sources: 2000-2006 Baseball Almanacs, The Mexican League: Comprehensive Player Statistics by Pedro Treto Cisneros, "Under the Gun" by Dejan Kovacevic in the 4/3/06 edition of the Pittsburgh Post-Gazette, World Baseball Classic